devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-3.md

 Both BFS and DFS are fundamental algorithms for graph traversal, each with its own strengths and weaknesses.
 BFS is ideal for finding the shortest path in unweighted graphs, while DFS is more space-efficient in certain scenarios and is useful for problems that require exploring all possible paths, such as topological sorting and backtracking algorithms.
 Understanding when to use each algorithm is crucial for effective problem-solving in computer science and algorithm design.

-## 50) Explain Backtracking Method.
+## <mark> 50) Explain Backtracking Method.
 What is the N-Queens Problem?
-Give solution of 4-Queens Problem using Backtracking Method.
+Give solution of 4-Queens Problem using Backtracking Method. </mark>

 ### Backtracking Method